 Bob Ruwart Motors

 Bob Ruwart came to Wheatland in February of 1990 to pursue a career in the Automobile industry, and purchased a GM-Chrysler dealership, Bob Ruwart Motors.
 During the twenty years he has been in Wheatland, he has served on the Platte County Chamber of Commerce Board and the Platte County Economic Development Board.
 Bob was very active in the Wheatland Jaycees for 15 years.
 He served on the Wyoming Automobile Dealers Board of Directors for eight years, becoming President in 2004.
-He currently sits on an advisory board for First State Bank in Wheatland.
+He currently serves as a WYDOT Commissioner representing district 1.
 In his spare time, he enjoys going to his cabin in the Snowy Mountains, snowmobiling, and spending time sitting around the campfire with family and friends.

 First State Bank